linode/docs/docs/web-servers/nginx/build-nginx-with-pagespeed-from-source.md

 configure arguments: --add-module=/root/incubator-pagespeed-ngx-latest-stable
 {{< /output >}}

-Contrast that with the same command run on the same Ubuntu system but with the binary installed from NGINX's repository (but built upstream on Ubuntu 14.04):
+Contrast this output with the same command run on the same Ubuntu system but with the binary installed from NGINX's repository:

 {{< output >}}
 root@localhost:~# nginx -V